David Moses Bridges

-David Moses Bridges (May 17, 1962 – January 20, 2017) was a Native American environmentalist and artist known for his traditional birchbark canoes and baskets.
+David Moses Bridges (May 17, 1962 – January 20, 2017) was a Native American artist and environmentalist known for his traditional birchbark canoes and baskets.
 He was a member of the Passamaquoddy tribal community on the Passamaquoddy Pleasant Point Reservation.
-Bridges fought for tribal environmental rights and was a co-founder of Mulankeyutmonen Nkihtakmikon, to preserve the Wabanaki culture.
+Bridges fought for tribal environmental rights and co-founded Mulankeyutmonen Nkihtakmikon (We Take Care of the Homeland), to preserve the Wabanaki culture.

-He learned to build canoes from his great-grandfather Sylvester Gabriel and how to make baskets from his female relatives.
+He learned how to build traditional Wabanaki Birchbark canoes from his studies, which included the teaching of his great-grandfather Sylvester Gabriel, and courses at the Woodenboat School with his dear friend and mentor Steve Cayard.

 Biography and education

-Bridges was born in Portland, Maine, on May 17, 1962, and predominantly grew up with the Sipayik Native Community in South Portland.
-During the summertime, he spent most of his time with his grandfather Sylvester Gabriel.
-Bridges' family consisted of his parents, three siblings, and many relatives, most of whom were female.
-From his female relatives, he learned how to make baskets.
+Bridges was born in Portland, Maine, on May 17, 1962, and predominantly grew up in South Portland.
+During the summertime, he spent his time with in the native community at Sebayik.

 After graduating high school in 1980, Bridges moved to San Francisco, California, where he lived for the next ten years.
-While living in San Francisco, he worked several jobs that included painting, carpeting, and group home counseling and was able to explore many different types of artwork.
-He would occasionally return home to work as a camp counselor.
-When he moved back home, Bridges's grandfather enlightened him on how to build canoes that were stable enough to go through rivers and bays smoothly.
-Bridges also took classes with Steve Cayard at the WoodenBoat School in Brooklin, Maine, and the two equally created workshops in Native and Anglo communities.
-He also took jobs at the Benjamin River and Brooklin Boat Yard.
+While living in San Francisco, he worked several jobs that included painting, carpentry, and group home counseling.

-In 1994, Bridges and his partner Jessica Francis moved to Sipayik and decided to start a family.
-They would go on to have Bridges’ first son: Tobias.
-Later in life Bridges married his wife Patricia Ayala Rocabado and went on to have two more boys: Sebastian, and Natanis.
+In 1994, Bridges and his partner Jessica Francis moved to Sebayik.
+They would go on to have his first son: Tobias.
+Later in life Bridges married his wife Patricia Ayala Rocabado and went on to have two more boys: Sabattus, and Natanis.
 When his first son was four, Bridges began studying history at the University of Maine at Machias, after which point he moved to Bethel, Maine.
-Bridges held birch canoe workshops and together with his wife, held presentations at several anthropological, and archaeological conferences in North and South America.
+He held birch canoe workshops and together with his wife, held presentations at several anthropological, and archaeological conferences in North and South America.
 He also held presentations at universities and cultural institutions.

 When Bridges was 54, he was diagnosed with sinus cancer, which led to his death on January 20, 2017.
-His most capable eldest son, Tobias, continued his work by joining the canoe project led by Cayard and Patricia, further pursuing her parents' careers in indigenous archaeology.
+His eldest son Tobias has continued his work by joining the canoe project led by Cayard and Patricia, further pursuing her parents' careers in indigenous archaeology.
 Patricia also began working on an art book and a film on Bridges.